 A default HBase install uses insecure HTTP connections for Web UIs for the master and region servers.
-To enable secure HTTP (HTTPS) connections instead, set https://www.hbase.ssl.enabled to true in hbase.ssl.enabled to <a href="htt
+To enable secure HTTP (HTTPS) connections instead, set hbase.ssl.enabled to true in hbase-site.xml(Please prepare SSL certificate and ssl configuration file in advance).
+This does not change the port used by the Web UI.
+To change the port for the web UI for a given HBase component, configure that port's setting in hbase-site.xml.
+These settings are: